probewalk/bd-review-artifact/README.md

 # Anonymized Artifact (Review-Only)

-This repository is an **anonymized, review-only** artifact for the WWW research track.
+This repository is an **anonymized, review-only** artifact.
 We have removed any information that could reveal author identity to preserve **double-blind fairness**.
 Please do **not** redistribute this URL outside the PC/AC.

-This repository is frozen for the WWW review period.
+This repository is frozen for the review period.
 No further commits will be made until the review process ends.
 ---